alump/MapLayout/README.md

   - run "mvn vaadin:run-codeserver" on a separate console while the application is running
   - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Release notes

-### Version 0.1.2 (TBD)
-- TBD

-### Version 0.1.1 (2017-04-02)
-- Adding Vaadin Charts usage to demo app
-- Positions of child components work little better when resizing.
-Remember to only define size for one of the dimensions.
-- ViewBox can be now changed from server side, allowing to zoom in (or out)

-### Version 0.1.0 (2017-03-31)
-- Initial release
-- Click events have coordinates and SVG element ids, but not child components yet
-- Only coordinate system for now is ViewBox based from SVG file
-- Locations of child components not yet updated when size of component changes

 ## Roadmap